Julian Nott (balloonist)

-Life
+Early life and education

 Nott was born in Bristol, UK, on 22 June 1944 and attended Epsom College and St John's College, Oxford.
 He earned a master's in Physical Chemistry.
 After graduation Nott worked in Bangladesh with the Voluntary Service Overseas (VSO).

+Career

 In 1972, Nott piloted the first hot air balloon crossing of the Sahara.
 In 1973, he traversed the Alps in a helium gas balloon.